toradex/meta-toradex-security/docs/README-encryption.md

 ```

 If your hardware lacks a discrete TPM chip, you may want to consider using an fTPM (firmware-based TPM) running in OP-TEE.
 This layer currently supports OP-TEE and fTPM on Verdin iMX8MP.
 For additional details, please refer to the [fTPM session in the OP-TEE documentation](README-optee.md#ftpm-support-in-op-tee).

+## Notes on using TEE

+Before enabling the TEE backend, ensure that a Trusted Execution Environment (such as OP-TEE) is properly configured and enabled on your platform.

+You can use this layer to add OP-TEE support on supported hardware platforms.
+For more details, refer to the ([README-optee.md](README-optee.md)) documentation.

 ## Encrypting a partition in the eMMC